mobify/developer-values/README.md

   business logic to fail](https://mobify.atlassian.net/wiki/display/PLAT/Best+Practices+to+avoid+content+being+blocked+by+ad+blockers).
 - Occasionally, things are going to blow up.
 It's important to have appropriate fail-safes to allow us to resolve issues as quickly as possible.
 Some examples of that are:
     - Kill switches or [circuit breakers](http://martinfowler.com/bliki/CircuitBreaker.html).
-    - Forced updates to websites/apps when certain changes being made are not backwards-compatible.
+    - Force updates to websites/apps when certain changes being made are not backwards-compatible.
     - Being able to rollback quickly (for example, make sure microservices are served off a domain you control.
 [Not doing this has bit us in the past](https://github.com/mobify/btr-adaptivejs/blob/6ed7d4bb9137e81efa63bfc28eda3ac397a2445c/assets/js/ui/view-scripts/hybrid/fb.js#L7))